Jack Suwinski Preview, Player Props: Pirates vs. Royals

-Jack Suwinski -- .143 average over his past 10 games -- will be in action for the Pittsburgh Pirates against the Kansas City Royals, with Cole Ragans on the hill, on August 29 at 8:10 PM ET.
+Jack Suwinski -- with a slugging percentage of .258 in his past 10 games (including zero home runs) -- will be in action for the Pittsburgh Pirates versus the Kansas City Royals, with Angel Zerpa on the mound, on August 30 at 8:10 PM ET.

 Jack Suwinski Game Info & Props vs. the Royals